w3c/yml2vocab/README.md

 - Common key/value pairs for the `class`, `property`, `datatype`, and `individual` blocks:
   - `label` refers to a short header label to the term.
 If missing, the capitalized value of `id` is used.
   - `comment` refers to a longer description of the term, and can be used for blocks in the `class`, `property` and `individual` top-level blocks.
 It may include [HTML Flow content elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories).
 The comment will be encapsulated into an HTML `<div>` element and will then be displayed verbatim in the HTML version of the vocabulary, and as a literal of type `rdf:HTML` in the JSON-LD and Turtle versions.
 Note that the Markdown syntax for simple formatting, like the use of "`" for `<code.../>`, may also be used.
+  - `type` refers to RDF types.
+Note that the tool automatically adds types like `rdf:Property`, `rdfs:Class`, etc.; this key is to be used for the vocabulary specific types only.
   - `defined_by` should be a URL, referring to the formal definition of the term.
   - `see_also` refers to one or more blocks with `label` and `url` keys, providing a human readable title and a URL, respectively, to an external document that can be referred to by the description of the term.
 (These are translated into an `rdfs:seeAlso` term in the vocabulary.)
   - The `status` key refers to a string that can be `stable`, `reserved`, or `deprecated`.
 The terms are divided, in the HTML output, into these three sections. `stable` is the default.